Support for the community of Badger Farm & Oliver’s Battery during the Covid-19 crisis.

 Respiratory viruses like coronavirus disease (COVID-19) spread when mucus or droplets containing the virus get into your body through your eyes, nose or throat.
 Most often, this happens through your hands.
 Hands are also one of the most common ways that the virus spreads from one person to the next.
 During a global pandemic, one of the cheapest, easiest, and most important ways to prevent the spread of a virus is to wash your hands frequently with soap and water.
 A recent study found that moderate-frequency handwashing was associated with a 36 per cent reduction in the risk of becoming infected with coronavirus compared to those who wash their hands fewer than five times a day.
 Unicef shares everything you need to know about how to wash your hands the right way.

-It is advisable to wear face coverings in enclosed spaces and other places where social distancing is difficult.
-From mid-June, it is compulsory to wear them on public transport.
+It is now mandatory to wear face coverings in most enclosed spaces and other places where social distancing is difficult.
+For the most up-to-date information on where they are required, look at the Government’s advice on Face coverings: when to wear one and how to make your own.
 Face coverings can help us protect each other and reduce the spread of the disease if you are suffering from coronavirus but not showing symptoms.
 The Government is strongly urging the public not to purchase surgical masks or respirators.
 These are prioritised for healthcare workers working in more high-risk environments where the risk is greatest.
-Instead, you can make face coverings at home, using scarves or other textile items that you may already own.
+Instead, you can make face coverings at home.
 When choosing fabric for a face covering, carry out the light test: ‘“Hold it up to a bright light,” said Dr. Scott Segal, chairman of anesthesiology at Wake Forest Baptist Health who recently studied homemade masks.
 “If light passes really easily through the fibers and you can almost see the fibers, it’s not a good fabric.
 If it’s a denser weave of thicker material and light doesn’t pass through it as much, that’s the material you want to use.”’
 (New York Times).
 Find out about the different types of face mask, what to know before buying one or making your own and – most importantly – how to use one properly in Coronavirus: where to buy face masks and how to make your own from Which?
 If you wear glasses and find they constantly fog up when wearing a mask, find out How to Keep Your Glasses From Fogging Up While Wearing a Mask.

 The main symptoms of Covid-19 (coronavirus) are: